Nikon D500 vs D3500

 It is notable that the D500 has a microphone port, which is missing on the D3500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the D500 and the D3500 are recent models that feature in their makers' current product line-up.
 The D500 replaced the earlier Nikon D300S, while the D3500 followed on from the Nikon D3400.
+Further information on the two cameras, as well as related accessories, can be found on the Nikon website.

 Review summary: Nikon D500 vs D3500